 What is a fellowship?

 A fellowship is a form of money given to a student for their academic or pre professional pursuits.
 It is essentially a merit-based scholarship for advanced study of a subject.
 Fellowships are often sponsored by specific organizations in order to expand leadership and knowledge in their field.
 They are great opportunities for scholars to expand their own career prospects.

 The word “fellowship” is more commonly used for opportunities for those who have already completed their college degree and are pursuing further academics.
 This could be graduate students in the midst of their program or people who have completed their graduate degree and are continuing on to more advanced academic work.

 It is uncommon that undergraduates pursue fellowships, though some undergraduate fellowships do exist.
-Most undergraduate fellowships come in the form of school-specific research opportunities, like these through Stanford.
+Most undergraduate fellowships come in the form of school-specific research opportunities, like these opportunities on Stanford’s website.

 Graduate and postgraduate students typically compete for fellowships.
 Scholars with the most promising research project are selected for “the prize,” which fellowship awards are sometimes called.
 This prize money tends to go directly towards the student’s tuition, though it can cover other academic-related expenses like travel to conferences, and other research projects.